Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Data/ManageFeatures/readme.md

    * When the table loads, you can get the domain to determine which options to present in your UI.
 2. Get a `ServiceFeatureTable` from the `ServiceGeodatabase`.
 3. Create a `FeatureLayer` derived from the `ServiceFeatureTable` instance.
-4. Create a `Picker` with four options, each representing its corresponding edit function.
-Selecting a new option should change the behavior of `GeoViewInputArgsEvent`.
+4. Create a `Picker` populated with the four feature management operations.
+Selecting a new operation changes the `GeoViewTappedEvent` subscription accordingly.
 5. Create a `Feature` with attributes and a location using the `ServiceFeatureTable`.
 6. *Apply edits* intended by the selected option to the `ServiceGeodatabase` upon tapping the map.
 7. After the change, update the table on the server using `ApplyEditsAsync`.